mBridge and Alloy by Tether Bring Tokenized Physical Gold to Digital Currencies

 BRICS & the Petroyuan vs the Petrodollar

-In 1974, the United States and Saudi Arabia reached an agreement that established the framework for the petrodollar system, whereby Saudi Arabia would sell oil exclusively in U.S. dollars.
+In 1974, the United States and Saudi Arabia reached an agreement establishing the petrodollar system framework, whereby Saudi Arabia would sell oil exclusively in US dollars.

-Led by Henry Kissinger and William Simon, the agreement cemented the U.S. dollar’s status as the global reserve currency by ensuring that oil was sold exclusively in dollars.
+Henry Kissinger and William Simon’s agreement cemented the US dollar’s status as the global reserve currency by ensuring oil would be traded worldwide exclusively in dollars.

-The end of the petrodollar agreement occurred when India began trading oil for yuan with China, essentially creating the petroyuan as a new global currency for oil trade.
+The petrodollar agreement ended when India began trading oil for yuan with China, essentially creating the petroyuan as a new global currency for oil trade.

 The global demand for US Dollars has already begun to shrink as Gulf nations are now accepting the yuan for oil.
-Saudi Arabia’s early participation in the mBridge program signifies that they oil rich country is considering trading oil in other currencies that are traded within the CBDC system.
+Saudi Arabia’s early participation in the mBridge program signifies that the oil-rich country is considering trading oil in other currencies that are traded within the CBDC system.

 Why are Countries Losing Faith in the Dollar?

-In the US there have been criminal convictions of numerous of traders from JP Morgan Chases, Deustche Bank, UBS, Scotia Bank and others in recent years.
-One of those convicted was a even seated on the LBMA Board of Directors.
+In the US, numerous traders have had criminal convictions from JP Morgan Chase, Deutsche Bank, UBS, Scotia Bank, and others in recent years.
+One of those convicted was even seated on the LBMA Board of Directors.

-Part of the sanctions leveled against Russia after the war in Ukraine broke out in 2022 was expulsion of Russian mined and refined gold from the LBMA and western markets.
-In response, Russia established the Moscow World Standard, an alternative trading market for precious metals outside of Western Banking Institutions.
+Part of the sanctions leveled against Russia after the war in Ukraine broke out in 2022 was the expulsion of Russian-mined and refined gold from the LBMA and Western markets.
+In response, Russia established the Moscow World Standard, an alternative trading market for precious metals outside Western Banking Institutions.

 Project mBridge Observers